-Mango growers branch out with new fruit
+Manbulloo branches out with new fruit

-“Jackfruit hasn’t been grown commercially in Katherine, but our indicators suggest it it’ll probably be okay,” Piccone says.
-“There’s a lot that goes into trialling a crop before you bring it to a commercial situation.
+“Jackfruit hasn’t been grown commercially in Katherine,” she says.
+“But our indicators suggest it’ll probably be okay.
+There’s a lot that goes into trialling a crop before you bring it to a commercial situation.
 There’ll be lots of decisions to make along the way, including which selections to keep and how to present them to consumers.”

 “We’re sort of dipping our toe in the water, having a look at some selections.
 Then we’ll test the market, and we’ll listen to consumer feedback.
 And then, if we think it’s feasible, we’ll continue to expand to meet consumer trends.”

-“If you eat mature jackfruit, the flesh is firm and sweet and tastes tropical – it’s got a taste all of its own,” Piccone says.
-“The young fruit has a flavour similar to pulled pork.”
+“If you eat mature jackfruit, the flesh is firm and sweet and tastes tropical,” Piccone says.
+“It’s got a taste all of its own.
+The young fruit has a flavour similar to pulled pork.”

-When you grow jackfruit, you use a “thinning” process – you take some of the immature fruit off to leave one piece of fruit to continue to grow to maturity.
+When you grow jackfruit, you use a “thinning” process.
+You take some of the immature fruit off to leave one piece of fruit to continue to grow to maturity.
 By opening up a market for both the mature and immature jackfruit, Manbulloo might just hit upon a double win.